by Diane Linsley

 Best Self-Sowing Annuals

 Alyssum -- Masses of tiny white or purple flowers.
 Terrific self-sowing filler.
 Amaranth -- Self-sown seedlings are great for soups & salads.
 Blue Woodruff -- Lavender-blue flowers in late spring.
 Nice self-sowing filler.
 Calendula -- Yellow, orange or apricot flowers.
 Reseeds nicely.
 Clarkia amoena -- Native wildflower.
 Makes a good self-sowing bulb cover.
 Cleome -- Tall, late summer-blooming annual.
 Reseeds in moderation.
 Feverfew -- Annual or perennial, depending on your zone.
 Self sows heavily.
 Gilia capitata -- Native wildflower.
 Small, round clusters of blue flowers.
 Gilia tricolor -- Native wildflower.
 Chocolate fragrance.
 Self sows lightly.
 Lavatera -- Large, cup-shaped, pink or white flowers.
 Reseeds moderately.
 Morning Glory -- Tall annual vine with saucer-shaped flowers in various colors.
 Nemophila -- Blue, white or purple flowers.
 Great bulb cover.
 Good self-sower.
 Nicotiana -- Fragrant, trumpet-shaped flowers in various colors.
-Poppy -- Single or double flowers in a good range of colors.
-Reliable reseeder.
+Poppy -- Single or double flowers in a wide range of colors.
+Reseeds on bare soil.
 Silene armeria -- Vivid pink flowers on tall stems.
 European wildflower.
 Snapdragon -- Fun to grow.
 Comes in a wide range of colors.